Overview

 • For TMT:

-• Upload gene-level report [abundance/ratio]_gene_[normalization].tsv or protein-level report [abundance/ratio]_protein_[normalization].tsv generated by TMT-Integrator (TMT-I) in FragPipe (we recommend abundance_gene_MD.tsv file).
+• For protein or gene: Upload gene-level report [abundance/ratio]_gene_[normalization].tsv or protein-level report [abundance/ratio]_protein_[normalization].tsv generated by TMT-Integrator (TMT-I) in FragPipe (we recommend abundance_gene_MD.tsv file).
 If peptide option is enabled in the server, TMT-I peptide report could also be used alternatively.

 • Upload experiment_annotation.tsv file.
 Edit the template file generated by FragPipe; Check here for details.